cyclomics/cyclomicsseq/README.md

 ### Data requirements

-- data output by ONT Guppy-hac
+- data output by ONT Guppy (SUP preferred for optimal results)
 - Reference genome

+## System requirements

+The pipeline expects at least 16 threads to be available and 16GB of RAM.
+We recommend 64 GB of RAM to decrease the runtime significantly.

 ## Reference genome